mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "Senator Melna, I think you should see something."

 Melna stopped her work abruptly and left the incandescent light of her desklamp to approach a man sitting in the dark at a telescope plate pointed toward the horizon.
-He was carefully adjusting a dial on the lens output as he made room for Melna.
+His eyes were exhausted but transfixed on the plate before him, as he carefully adjusted a dial on the lens output and made room for Melna.

-"What should I be looking for?"
+"What should I be looking for, Thimlu?"
 Melna asked.

 "Look for a line of small dots rising up from the horizon."